Hair flips are just cool!

 Many people prefer to use a fan, which has long been considered an important piece of studio equipment for fashion and glamour photographers.

 It is often a good idea to pre-focus your shot.
 If you are working in less than ideal ambient light, your camera’s autofocus system may not be able to focus fast enough to give you a sharp image.
-The shot that you see as the header image at the top of this article was done at f/2.8.
+The hair flip that you see above was done at f/2.8.
 It is also sometimes a problem that large portions of hair are in front of the face (as you see in some of the images below) and the camera focuses on hair instead of your subject’s eyes.

 Pre-focusing assures you more consistent results and is an easy step since you are taking the time to choreograph the models movements in advance.

-Be sure to watch the video above to learn more about how I approach head flips
+Be sure to watch the video above to learn more about how I approach hair flips

 Here are a few shots that I have done using the same hair flip technique: